xade93/slashem/README.md

 You will then need to manually copy the tilesets and fonts you need to `/usr/local/slashemdir`.
 They are png files in dat folder.

-in case of bugs, please email shizhengyu93@hotmail.com .
+in case of bugs, go pray to RNGesus as nobody is maintaining this anymore.